dschinde/homework-organizer/README.md

 * 10.flashing screen
 * 11.More User experience
 * 12.make the input invalide if user doesnt input anything in add class or add assignment
+* 13.classes with the same name should not be allowed